Curator4/io-tui/README.md

 I repeat *uncomment the key and program will work* (reads the demo file if nothign is in env)

 ### terminal UI
 I had more more plans to develop a more modular ui structure, ascii size dependant on terminal size, support for "wide" vs "tall" terminals.
 But I didn't come around to it.
 I made it to run and look good in my own personal terminal when using ~half monitor width and full monitor height.
 1080p.
 Not even taking terminal text size into account.
 It will look bad on any other setting, so I suggest u do the same.
 Even then yours might (probably) look bad or off center or something.
+When I run on windows all the content doesn't fill window correctly, this is cause of some extra padding logic i had to add to get it to work on my specific hyprland setup.

 It is what it is, works on my machine 🤷‍♂️